-- Locate your WCC project map from validation.
+- 1. Locate your Woodland Carbon Code project map from validation.
 Ensure that the gross project boundary, planted or regenerating areas, open ground and existing woodland are clearly mapped.
-See WCC Mapping Rules. - If your validation map did not include open ground, then open areas greater than 0.25ha should be mapped and identified as a separate sub-area.
-Where this is not possible and/or open ground is randomly placed throughout, for example in a native woodland planting scheme, a greater number of sample plots will be required (See 3.
-Plot Number and Location). - 3.
-The net planted area should be sub-divided into relatively uniform strata.
-This can be based upon planting year, species, growth rates or stocking density.
-See Figure 1. - a.
-Species planted in an intimate mixture, or areas where spacing is variable should be considered as one stratum - b.
-Conifers and broadleaves should be kept separate unless planted in an intimate mixture - c.
-Small areas of similar planting density can be combined using the average spacing/ planting density calculator in the Survey Planning tab of the Monitoring Report - d.
-At year 5, areas planted across a maximum of three planting seasons can be considered as one stratum - e.
-Natural regeneration should be a separate stratum - f.
-Any area up to 2 hectares and up to 5% of the site can be combined with the next most similar planting area - 4.
-Next, decide whether the strata you have selected are 'uniform' or 'variable.'
-We do this because areas with greater variability, require more plots to obtain a result of similar precision: A stratum would be considered uniform if trees were: - a.
-Planted within 3 years and were of similar height (i.e. no more than 4m height difference) AND - b.
+See mapping rules. - 2.
+If your validation map did not include open ground, you should map and identify open areas greater than 0.25ha as a separate sub-area.
+Where this is not possible and/or open ground is randomly placed throughout, for example in a native woodland planting scheme, a greater number of sample plots will be required (see 3. plot number and location). - 3.
+Sub-divide the net planted area into relatively uniform strata.
+This can be based on planting year, species, growth rates or stocking density. - 4.
+Note that tThe variation within a stratum should be less than the variation between strata.
+This means that you should divide the woodland into fairly uniform areas. - 5.
+The stratification at year 5 could well differ from the stratification at year 15 or subsequent years. - 3.6.
+See an example in Figure 1. - a.
+Species planted in an intimate mixture, or areas where spacing is variable should be considered as one stratum - a.
+Conifers and broadleaves should be kept separate unless planted in an intimate mixture - b.
+Natural regeneration should be a separate stratum - c.
+Species planted in an intimate mixture should be considered as one stratum. - d.
+Areas with variable planting density, for example native planting, should be considered as one stratum. - b.e.
+Small-Aareas of similar planting density (i.e. densities within 500 stems/ha of each other) can be combined using the average spacing/ planting density calculator in the survey planning tab of the Monitoring Report.
+For example, you can combine areas planted at 1600 stems/ha and 1100 stems/ha but you can't combine areas planted at 1600 stems/ha with areas planted at 2500 stems/ha. - c.f.
+At year 5, aAreas planted across a maximum of three planting seasons can be considered as one stratum - 4.
+Natural regeneration should be a separate stratum - g.
+Any area up to two hectares and up to 5% of the site can be combined with the next most similar planting area

+- 5.7.
+Decide whether the strata you have selected are 'uniform' or 'variable.'

+We do this because areas with greater variability require more plots to obtain a result of similar precision: A stratum would be considered uniform if trees were: - a.
+Planted within three years and were of similar height (i.e. no more than 4m height difference) AND - b.
 Single species AND - c.
-Planting positions were evenly distributed (not clumped) AND - d. (from year 15 onwards) DBH range is 'normal'.
+Planting positions were evenly distributed (not clumped) AND - d. (from year 15 onwards) dbh range is 'normal'.

-And a stratum would be considered 'variable' if there are
+And a stratum would be considered 'variable' if there are Examples of reasons